Brief Overview

 Dietrich Bonhoeffer (1906-1945) was a German pastor, theologian, ecumenist, and peace activist.
 He wrote profoundly about Christian faith, community, grace, and ethics, centered in one way or another on the question, who is Christ for us today?
 The atrocities of the Nazi Regime, which resulted in unspeakable human suffering, compelled him to participate in a conspiracy that tried unsuccessfully to assassinate Hitler and install a new government that would end the war and those atrocities.
 Imprisoned during the last two years of his life, Bonhoeffer was executed just weeks before the end of the war.

-(Excerpt from “Exploring the Life and Theology of Dietrich Bonhoeffer,” a Westar Institute Webinar, by Lori Brandt Hale, February 10th, 2021)
+[Edited] Excerpt from “Exploring the Life and Theology of Dietrich Bonhoeffer,” a Westar Institute Webinar (2/10/2021), by Lori Brandt Hale.
+The section on “The Church Struggle” edited in consultation with Victoria Barnett (10/10/2023).

-Dietrich Bonhoeffer – the well-known theologian, pastor, and Nazi resister – was born on February 4th, 1906, along with his twin sister, Sabine, into a large, tight-knit family that was highly educated, politically engaged, but only nominally religious, though there were “churchmen” on Paula Bonhoeffer’s (Dietrich’s mother’s) side of the family, including a court chaplain (Dietrich’s grandfather) and a theologian (his great-grandfather).
-Dietrich, however, was a prodigious pianist, playing chamber music by the age of eight, and there was some thought that he would pursue a career as a professional musician.
+Dietrich Bonhoeffer – the well-known theologian, pastor, and Nazi resister – was born on February 4th, 1906, along with his twin sister, Sabine, into a large, tight-knit family that was highly educated, politically engaged, but only nominally religious.
+There were “churchmen” on Paula Bonhoeffer’s (Dietrich’s mother’s) side of the family, including a court chaplain (Dietrich’s grandfather) and a theologian (his great-grandfather), but no one expected Dietrich to study theology or pursue a career in the church.
+In fact, he was a prodigious pianist, playing chamber music by the age of eight, and there was some thought that he would become a professional musician.
 But, in 1918, when Dietrich and Sabine were twelve years old, their older brothers – Karl-Friedrich and Walter – left to fight for the monarchy in what would be the last year of the first world war.
-Karl-Friedrich returned; Walter did not.
+Karl-Friedrich returned, but Walter did not.
 He was wounded, and died, just a few weeks after his departure from home.
 His death took an emotional toll on the family and raised deep existential questions for the young Dietrich – about life, death, and the nature and impact of violent political realities (see DBWE 9:9).
-By age thirteen, Dietrich Bonhoeffer decided and announced that he would become a theologian.
-His mother was not surprised, but he was openly mocked by Karl-Friedrich and his other brother, Klaus, who found “religion a distraction from the urgent work of promoting equality and human rights” and “warned that becoming a theologian would amount to a retreat from reality” (Marsh, Strange Glory, 17).
+By age fourteen, Dietrich Bonhoeffer decided and announced that he would become a theologian and minister (Bethge 36).
+His mother was not surprised, but his brothers, Karl-Friedrich and Klaus, were openly scornful (Schlingensiepen 16).
+They found “religion a distraction from the urgent work of promoting equality and human rights” and “warned that becoming a theologian would amount to a retreat from reality” (Marsh 17).

 There is an old adage among folks pursuing doctoral degrees that the best dissertation is a finished dissertation.
 But I contend that Dietrich Bonhoeffer’s dissertation stands as an exception to that rule.
 It is not possible to understand the whole of Bonhoeffer’s theology without a careful look at his dissertation, or said another way, Bonhoeffer’s key theological concepts – that he develops over the course of his life – can be found in the dissertation, Sanctorum Communion: A Theological Inquiry into the Sociology of the Church, written when he was 21 years old.
 The editor’s introduction to the critical English edition is helpful in laying out these ideas: he “articulates the concept of ‘person’ in ethical relation to the ‘other,’ Christian freedom as ‘being-free-for’ the other, the reciprocal relationship of person and community, vicarious representative action as both a Christological and an anthropological-ethical concept, the exercise by individual persons of responsibility for human communities, social relations as analogies of divine-human relations, and the encounter of transcendence in human sociality” (DBWE 1:1).
 In other words, Bonhoeffer determines that his basic existential, ontological, theological, and ethical questions have an integrated answer, that “the concepts of person, community, and God are inseparably interrelated” (DBWE 1:34).
 Accordingly, when one encounters an ‘other’ that ‘other’ places an ethical demand on me.